 Elderly or Disabled Individuals and Guardianship Accounts

 Sometimes adults do not have the physical or mental capacity to manage their finances and a guardian needs to be appointed.
-As with children, the guardian does not gain any ownership of the persons finances, they just manage the account.
+As with children, the guardian does not gain any ownership of the person’s finances, they just manage the account.

-The Rules and How it all Works
+The Rules and How It All Works

 As mentioned, the guardian of an account controls the funds and must report all receipts and disbursements to the court on a periodic basis.
-The guardian handles the account but had no ownership of the account, meaning the money or property in the account.
+The guardian handles the account but has no ownership of the account, meaning the money or property in the account.